Kagoshima Japan Travel Guide

 No direct flights from North America or Europe.
 Connect through Tokyo, Osaka, or Fukuoka.

-Flight prices increase during Japanese national holidays (Golden Week, Obon, New Year) and peak seasons.
+Flight prices increase during Japanese national holidays (The Golden week holidays, Obon, New Year) plus busy seasons.

 Kagoshima Airport has an unique onsen foot bath, a relaxing pre- or post-flight experience.